ohara-ai/sdk/proposals/001-game-match.md

 // 3.
 Deploy GameMatch instances (will use default fees) address gameMatch = factory.deployGameMatch(
-    controllerAddress,  // Can activate and finalize matches scoreBoardAddress   // Scoreboard integration (use address(0) if not used) );
+    controllerAddress,  // Can activate and finalize matches gameScoreAddress   // Scoreboard integration (use address(0) if not used) );

 // Note: Fees are automatically configured at deployment from factory defaults